 20 Hours of DUI Treatment

-20 Hours of DUI Treatment is an element of the 36 Hour DUI Treatment.
-To determine if you need 20 Hour of DUI Treatment you should first complete a DUI Alcohol and Drug Screening.
+20 Hours of DUI Treatment is an element of the 36-hour DUI Treatment.
+To determine if you need 20 Hours of DUI Treatment, you should complete a DUI Alcohol and Drug Screening.
 The screening is an assessment tool that gives the Screener guidance when recommending how many hours of treatment the individual needs.

 Recommended Treatment Hours Are Not Subjective

-Mental health and medical professionals have created a format to use when identifying Level 1 DUI clients.
-The DUI Alcohol and Drug Screening has a matrix incorporated making the outcome much more impartial.
-Level 1 DUI clients are less likely to be identified based on opinion by setting an objective standard for screeners.
-The term Level 1 DUI offender is used by the Arizona Department of Health Services (AZDHS).
-The AZDHS categorizes DUI offenders into two categories Level 2 offenders and Level 1 offenders.
-Level 2 offenders are typically recommended 16 hours of DUI Education.
-Level 1 offenders are recommended 36 Hours of Treatment.
+Mental health and medical professionals have created a format for identifying Level 1 DUI clients.
+The DUI Alcohol and Drug Screening has a matrix incorporated, making the outcome more impartial.
+Level 1 DUI clients are less likely to be identified based on an opinion by setting an objective standard for screeners.
+Arizona Department of Health Services (AZDHS) utilizes the term Level 1 DUI Offender.
+The AZDHS categorizes DUI offenders into Level 2 offenders and Level 1 offenders.
+Level 2 offenders must complete 16 Hours of DUI Education.
+Level 1 offenders must meet a minimum of 36 Hours of Treatment.
 So, according to the AZDHS, individuals most likely to be recommended 36 Hours of DUI treatment will fall into one of the following three categories.

 LEVEL 2 DESCRIPTORS

-- First, an individual arrested or convicted of two or more alcohol or drug related offense.
-Keep in mind those offenses do not have to be motor vehicle related.
+- First, an individual arrested or convicted of two or more alcohol or drug-related offenses.
+Keep in mind those offenses do not have to be motor vehicle-related.

-- Second, the individual had a BAC of .15 or higher at the time of the arrest and has a one of the following supplemental events, (1) a history of alcohol and drug abuse, (2) admits to having a problem controlling their alcohol and drug use, (3) has been diagnosed with a substance abuse or organic brain disease resulting from substance abuse, (4) has experienced symptoms of withdrawal from alcohol or drug use that included hallucinations; seizures; or delirium or has been diagnosed with alcohol related medical conditions like liver disease, pancreatitis, or cardiomyopathy by a medical professional.
+- Second, the individual had a BAC of .15 or higher at the time of the arrest and has one of the following supplemental events: (1) a history of alcohol and drug abuse, (2) admits to having a problem controlling their alcohol and drug use, (3) has been diagnosed with a substance abuse or organic brain disease resulting from substance abuse, (4) has experienced symptoms of withdrawal from alcohol or drug use that included hallucinations; seizures; or delirium or has been diagnosed with alcohol-related medical conditions like liver disease, pancreatitis, or cardiomyopathy by a medical professional.